CelerPi/CharityOasis/README.md

 ## Core Team

-COC is led by a team of experienced professionals with extensive expertise in blockchain and philanthropy.
+CHO is led by a team of experienced professionals with extensive expertise in blockchain and philanthropy.
 For privacy protection and decentralization principles, the team chooses to remain anonymous.
 Team members have rich experience in blockchain and philanthropy, ensuring the highest standards of technology and operation.

 ## Roadmap

-COC's development is divided into three major phases, each with clear goals and tasks to ensure smooth progress and continuous growth.
+CHO's development is divided into three major phases, each with clear goals and tasks to ensure smooth progress and continuous growth.

 ### Phase 1: Project Launch and Promotion